 When nonprofits seek results-oriented advice, they turn to us for pro bono assistance.
 What we offer is unmatched: thoughtful analysis, actionable solutions that are tailored to the needs of each client organization and delivered free of charge by teams of Harvard Business School alumni.

-11 pro bono consulting and brainstorming projects in 2023
+Pro Bono consulting and brainstorming projects .

-In 2023 42 HBS alumni volunteered for pro bono consulting and Skills Gap Initiative activities.
+Volunteered for pro bono consulting and Skills Gap Initiative activities.

 A two hour, high-energy meeting of 4 or more alumni volunteers, guided by an experienced moderator and gathered together to address a clearly-defined challenge or opportunity.
 Our alumni team session includes leaders from the client organization.
 Team Leader delivers a post-session summary of recommendations made to our client organization.